cloudfoundry-incubator/kubecf/doc/rfd/rfd/0009/README.md

   hand.
 The implementation must work for both same-version upgrades and different-version upgrades.

-- `clean`: Performs a helm uninstall.
+- `uninstall`: Performs a helm uninstall.

 - `clobber`: Removes all possible objects created by any target from the cluster.
   (crds, webhooks…) leaving the cluster as it were before installation.